BlancuzziJ/Ollama-GUI/SECURITY.md

 ### Input Validation

-- **Message Content Validation**: All user messages are validated for length, dangerous patterns, and malicious content
+- **Message Length Validation**: User messages are validated for reasonable length limits
 - **Model Name Validation**: Model names are validated to prevent injection attacks
 - **URL Validation**: All URLs are validated before opening to prevent malicious redirects
 - **File Path Validation**: File operations are restricted to safe directories

+_Note: Content validation has been minimized to ensure maximum performance and user freedom.
+ShamaOllama acts as a fast bridge to Ollama, trusting Ollama's own security mechanisms for content handling._

 ### Data Protection

 - **Secure Logging**: Security events are logged for monitoring and debugging
 - **Safe File Operations**: All file operations are restricted to the user's `.shamollama` directory
 - **Session Management**: Secure session tokens are generated for internal operations
-- **Input Sanitization**: User inputs are sanitized before processing
+- **Minimal Input Processing**: User inputs are passed directly to Ollama with minimal interference for maximum speed

+_Note: ShamaOllama prioritizes performance and user freedom, delegating content security to Ollama's robust handling mechanisms._

 ### Network Security